theksmith/Steering-Wheel-Interface/README.md

 This is NOT an OBDII or "code reader" type application!
 A scan tool is used only to provide the interface to other vehicle buses that happen to also use OBDII standard protocols (SAE J1850 PWM, SAE J1850 VPW, ISO 9141-2, ISO 14230-4 KWP2000, ISO 15765-4 CAN-BUS).

 The application is not likely useful to many people exactly as-is, but is designed to be extended to work with your specific vehicle/scenario.
-Note that only USB scan tools are currently supported, though adding support for BlueTooth scan tools should be relatively simple.
+Note that only USB scan tools are currently supported, though adding support for BlueTooth  should be relatively simple.

 ## Getting Started

-### To test the application as-is you need:
+### To test the application as-is requires:

 +	An Android device with USB Host support running Android 4.1 (Jelly Bean) or newer.